olumidelk/Aluko_MSDS692-Data-Science-Practicum-Project-/README.md

 # Aluko_MSDS692: Data-Science-Practicum-Project-
-Predicting the Price of Electricity with Machine Learning
+Forecasting Electricity Demand with Time Series using the Victoria Electricity Dataset